Muts256/TOR-Usage-Threat-Hunt/README.md

 **At 12:28:57 PM**, the file Shopping List.txt was created on the desktop by user labuser1.
 This action is not related to Tor Browser activity and appears to be a normal user-generated file.

-<h2> 4.Responce Taken.</h2>
+<h2> 4.Response Taken.</h2>

 TOR usage was confirmed on endpoint mm.mde.onboardi.
-The device was isolated, and the user's direct manager was notified
+The device was isolated, and the user's direct manager was notified.